jimmy-guzman/cliptabular/README.md

 # cliptabular 📋➡️📊

 > Parse clipboard data from Excel, CSV, and other delimited formats into clean rows.
-Handles tabs, commas, semicolons, pipes, quoted fields, currency, percentages, negative numbers, and the messy reality of spreadsheet copy/paste.
+Handles tabs, commas, quotes, currency, percentages, negative numbers, and the messy reality of spreadsheet copy/paste.

 ![actions][actions-badge]
 [![version][version-badge]][package]